rgoshen/aws-lambda-serverless-architecture-bootcamp/README.md

   - can be scaled automatically or at the most with a few clicks to choose desired capacity
   - no need to create any specialized scalable architecture or designs
   - get a large number of serverless functions running within seconds
-  - each functino runs for a few hundred milliseconds to a few minutes
+  - each function runs for a few hundred milliseconds to a few minutes
   - allocate resources for each if these functions individually
 - built-in high availability and fault tolerance
   - no specialized infrastructure